0xPolygonID/docs/docs/verifier/v3-circuit.md

 2. Support of new type of operators modifiers: now selective disclosed value will be present in the output value - this will give a possibility for onchain verification to work with selective disclosure workflows.
 The format of the request hasn't been changed.

 3. Support of nullifiers generation for proof of uniqueness use cases.
 Imagine the scenario when verifier needs to make sure that credential can be used only once for the proof generation from specific user.
-Now it's possible.
-If credential is issued on profile, verifier id is present and nullifier session id is provided - unique value for such credential will be generated and persist in the proof outputs.
+This is now possible, if a credential is issued on a profile, the verifier ID is present, and a nullifier session ID is provided - unique value for such credential will be generated and persist in the proof outputs.

 ```json
 ...